perevalovds/ofxPytorch/README.md

 ## Examples

 ### example_test
-It's minimalistic example to check PyTorch is linked properly.
+It's a minimalistic example to check PyTorch is linked properly.
 It's based on https://pytorch.org/cppdocs/installing.html#minimal-example The example creates a random tensor, prints it in Console and saves to **data** folder as **saved.tensor** file.
 This example demonstrates the way for using files made in oF project in your Python's Pytorch code,